On the Ozsv\'ath-Szab\'o $d$-invariants for almost simple linear graphs: Preliminaries

+Let $t$ be an integer and let $s$ be a rational number.
+There is a move on surgery diagrams called the {\it slam-dunk} move, which preserves the diffeomorphism type of the resulting closed $3$-manifold (see Figure~\ref{fig(slam-dunk)}).

+Applying this move repeatedly, the surgery diagram of $\Sigma(p,q,r)$ can be converted into the plumbing graph shown in Figure~\ref{fig(BrieskornS3)}.

+In Figure~\ref{fig(BrieskornS3)}, the right side of the diagram corresponds to a surgery diagram for a $3$-manifold obtained by performing resolution of $\Sigma(p,q,r)$, which resolves singularities in $\Sigma(p,q,r)$ separately from the method using Milnor fiber.

-Let $t$ be an integer and $s$ a rational number.
-There is an operation called slam-dunk on a surgery diagram that does not change the diffeomorphism type of a closed $3$-manifold (Figure \ref{slam-dunk}).
-The surgery diagram of $\Sigma(p,q,r)$ is represented by a graph with numbers on the vertices as shown in Figure \ref{BrieskornS3}.
-Note that $\Sigma(1, q, r)=S^3$ and $\Sigma(2, 3, 5)$ is diffeomorphic to the Poincar\'e homology sphere.
-The Poincar\'e homology sphere is well known as the first example of a homology $3$-sphere that is not homeomorphic to the $3$-sphere $S^3$.
+Note that $\Sigma(1,q,r)=S^{3}$ and $\Sigma(2,3,5)$ is diffeomorphic to the Poincar\'e homology sphere.
+The Poincar\'e homology sphere is the first known example of a homology $3$-sphere that is not homeomorphic to the $3$-sphere $S^{3}$. \end{rmk}